Are looking for the step-by-step installation of Windows 10 from your USB flash drive on both old or new computer? You are in the right place.

 For Old Laptop/Computer/Hard Disk

-- Now here you can see there are two Primary partitions, where you can install Windows 10.
+- Here you can see that there are two Primary partitions where you can install Windows 10.

 - Make sure to select a partition where previously Windows was installed, because Format will erase the partition data.

-- This step will take some time, so be patient.
+- Now Windows is being installed on your computer.
+This step will take some time, so be patient.

 - Quickly Remove Your USB Drive before it restarts.
 If you don’t remove your USB drive it will again go to step 1 of installation.